TomaszOlek/kata-machine/src/day1/Recursion.md

   return n + foo(n-1)
 }

-It can be broke down to:
+we can break it down to:

-pre..
-precusion..
+base case
+pre...
+recursion../
 post...